NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Getting_Started.md

 The user can access a list of all previous submissions by clicking on transactions in the left panel.
 This will display a list of all past transactions for the selected project.
 By clicking on a transaction users can access details of this transaction as well as download the submitted files.

-Transactions are also displayed on the dashboard via a widget displaying the most recent transactions.
+Transactions are also displayed on the dashboard by a widget displaying the most recent transactions.

 ### Reports